hpca-uji/PyDTNN/README.md

     for training+validation data, use test data for validation. `True` if specified.
   - `--validation-split`: Split between training and validation data.
-  - `--augment-flip`: Flip horizontally training images.
-Default: `False`.
   - `--augment-flip-prob`: Probability to flip training images.
-Default: `0.5`.
-  - `--augment-crop`: Crop training images.
-Default: `False`.
+If the value is less or equal to 0 it is disabled.
+Default: `0.0`.
+  - `--augment-crop-prob`: Probability to crop training images.
+If the value is less or equal to 0 it is disabled.
+Default: `0.0`.
   - `--augment-crop-size`: Size to crop training images.
 Default: `16`.
-  - `--augment-crop-prob`: Probability to crop training images.
-Default: `0.5`.
   - `--validation-split`: Split between training and validation data.
   - `--transform-crop`: Crop the images. `True` if specified.
   - `--transform-crop-perc`: Central crop of the images.
 Default: `0.875`.